nestybox/sysbox-ee/README.md

 * Support for other container managers (e.g., cri-o)

-* Running Kubernetes inside the container
+* Running Kubernetes inside the system container

-* Running Systemd inside the container
+* Running Systemd inside the system container

-* Running window managers (e.g., X) inside the container (for GUI apps & desktops).
+* Running window managers (e.g., X) inside the system container (for GUI apps & desktops).

 * More virtualization of non-namespaced resources in procfs (`/proc/`).

 ## Feedback

-We love feedback, as it helps us improve Sysvisor and set its future direction.
+We love feedback, as it helps us improve Sysboxd and set its future direction.

 We would much appreciate if you would take a couple of minutes to